From 2001 to 2007, potential customers would pretty much make a decision on the spot, or fairly close to it, for the most part.

 Now, circling back to the title of this post, let me hit you once again with this perhaps startling statement:

-You will try not to hire me when I first provide you with an estimate.
+You may very well be the type of prospective client who will try not to hire me when I first provide you with an estimate.

 You’ve read correctly.